 In March of 2015, EA shut down the main Maxis studio in Emeryville, California.
 EA said that they would consolidate Maxis IP development to their studios in Redwood Shores, Salt Lake City, Helsinki, and Melbourne locations.
 The consolidated team was them moved in September 2015 to work alongside EA Mobile.

 Visceral Games began as EA Redwood Shores in 1998, developing games at the same site location as EA’s corporate headquarters in Redwood Shores, California.
-Throughout the years they would develop a number of decently received games such as CyberTiger, The Lord of the Rings: The Return of the King, MySims, and The Simpsons Game.
-But they wouldn’t be put on the map until the release of Dead Space, one of the most beloved horror games of all time regularly appearing on top 10 lists across publications big and small.
-The studio then changed their name to Visceral Games in 2009, as Kotaku reported.
+Back then the studio didn’t have much of an identity as they were there to develop whatever EA thought would make them the most money that fiscal quarter as Schreier wrote in Press Reset.
+That meant a lot of licensed games such as CyberTiger, The Lord of the Rings: The Return of the King, MySims, and The Simpsons Game.

-Dead Space was so successful that EA wanted to turn it into a multimedia brand complete with comic books and even an animated film made by Simpsons studio Film Roman, according to Wired.
+With the critical and commercial success of Dead Space, EA wanted to turn it into a multimedia brand complete with comic books and even an animated film made by Simpsons studio Film Roman, according to Wired.
 However, neither the film nor its follow up were well received.

 But what really sealed the fate of Visceral was the release of Dead Space 3 in 2013.
-The game was one of the first to employ the controversial practice of incorporating free-to-play elements in order to get players to spend money on microtransactions.
-That’s all on top of costing $60 to begin with.
+According to Schreier, EA mandated that the game included co-op throughout the campaign as all the big games were doing that and also mandated that the horror elements be toned down.
+While EA had abandoned the online pass model by Dead Space 3, they still had an eye for making extra money.
+The game was one of the first to employ the controversial practice of incorporating free-to-play elements into full-priced games in order to get players to spend more money on microtransactions.
 Many agreed that the game was inferior to its predecessors, with the microtransactions being a common complaint.
 The game failed to meet sales expectations, with EA’s Frank Gibeau saying that the game needed to sell five million copies in order for the franchise to survive.
-The room temperature reception of Visceral’s next game in 2015, Battlefield Hardline, didn’t help the company.